ritvikmath/jekyll-now/_posts/2016-8-06-OptimalShiftScheduling.md

 ## Burnout Constraint

 Even if we assure that two RAs have the same number of ON shifts, let's say three each, we say nothing about how those shifts are spread out.
-For example, if Clark has three ON shifts on May 15, May 30, and June 10, he enjoys a relatively spead out workload.
+For example, if Clark has three ON shifts on May 15, May 30, and June 10, he enjoys a relatively spread out workload.
 If Bruce, on the other hand, has three ON shifts on May 15, May 16, and May 17, he faces three continuous days of work and has a much greater stress level.
 We thus want the following three hard constraints:

 {:center: style="text-align: center"}
 **Hard Constraint 4: Each RA has at least 7 days between ON shifts**